thucko/FrCode/README.md

 # FrCode
-Analysis code for FrPNC experiments
+Analysis code for FrPNC experiments.

+Current verison is for Stark measurement.